offline-trust/security-blanket/docs/docs/full-backup-guide.md

 > Note: Make sure to read the [basic backup](./basic-backup-guide.md) and [regular backup](./regular-backup-guide.md) guides first.

 **The comprehensive Security Blanket backup strategy to protect your critical credentials, devices, *and* accounts, in case of a disaster.**
-* Restores access to your `TLA`s, EAs, and/or Devices under the following scenarios:
+* Restores access to your `TLAs`, EAs, and/or Devices under the following scenarios:
     * All [Regular Backup Scenarios](./regular-backup-guide.md) plus,
     * Contact needs to manage EAs on your behalf.
 * Blankets are composed of `TLA`, `Tool`, `Device`, and `EA` cards.